 Keep Pointed Cotton Swabs on Hand

-Thomas says that correcting eyeliner mistakes is easy when you use micellar water and pointed cotton swabs, as this allows for precision clean up.
+Thomas says that correcting eyeliner mistakes is easy when you use micellar water and pointed cotton swabs, like these, as this allows for precision clean up.
 We love the Cleansing 3-in-1 Micellar Water by L'Occitane ($24)—it instantly erases without leaving behind a greasy residue.

 Consider Eyeliner Formula for Longevity